Best Black Friday Fitness Equipment Deals See Deals

 Our testers love Transparent Labs 100% Grass-Fed Whey Protein Isolate because we know exactly what's in it, and almost every flavor we've tried is a 5 out of 5 on taste.
 Yes, it's a little more expensive than other protein powders but you get what you pay for.

-Transparent Labs 100% Grass-Fed Whey Protein Isolate is our pick for the best chocolate protein shake, because of their variety.
-Even branching out to their protein bars and casein protein, Transparent Labs has a lot of chocolate flavors.
+Transparent Labs 100% Grass-Fed Whey Protein Isolate is our pick for the best chocolate protein shake because of the brand’s abundance of cocoa-inspired offerings.
+Even branching out to their protein bars and casein protein, Transparent Labs has a lot of chocolate flavors to choose from.

 transparent labs whey isolate being scooped